Lamdat-oss/ado-automation-tool/readme.md

 - **Intelligent Scheduling**: Only scripts that are due for execution are run
 - **Memory Tracking**: Last run times are tracked in memory for each script
 - **Flexible Return Values**: Scripts can return success, failure, and next interval information
+- **Separate Timeouts**: Scheduled scripts can have longer timeouts than webhook scripts

 ## Scheduled Scripts Configuration